SDGforskning/sdg-strings/SDG06_query_topic_WoS.md

 In stead of specifying to research about untreated wastewaters we have included research about any wastewaters in freshwater bodies or drinking water.

-This phrase is partly similar to 14.1 phrase 1 and many of the terms for pollution were found from the same sources, Ocean Pollutants Guide: Toxic Threats to Human Health and Marine Life <a id="Marinepoll">[Lloyd-Smith and Immig (2018)](#f19)</a> and the Global Programme of Action for the Protection of the Marine Environment from Land-based Activities (<a id="marinepollUN">[UN Environment Programme, n.d.](#f20)</a>).
+This phrase is partly similar to 14.1 phrase 1 and many of the terms for pollution were found from the same sources, Ocean Pollutants Guide: Toxic Threats to Human Health and Marine Life <a href="#f19">[Lloyd-Smith and Immig (2018)]</a> and the Global Programme of Action for the Protection of the Marine Environment from Land-based Activities (<a href="#f20">[UN Environment Programme, n.d.]</a>).
 Terms for pathogenic contaminants were found from WHO Top 10 drinking-water and sanitation related pathogens <a href="#f18">(WHO 2025)</a>.

 The elements of the phrase are *pollution/wastewater/hazardous chemicals/ + fresh water bodies/drinking water*